robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 The journal article tag suite (JATS) was developed by the NLM and standardized by ANSI/NISO as an archiving and exchange format of journal articles and the associated metadata [@JATS], including data of the type shown above.
-The `pandoc-jats` writer is a plugin usable with pandoc to produce JATS-formatted output.
+The `pandoc-jats` writer by Martin Fenner is a plugin usable with pandoc to produce JATS-formatted output.
 The writer was adapted to be compatible with our metadata authoring method, allowing for simple generation of files which contain the relevant metadata.

 ## Citation types